ahandsel/debugging_log/MacOS_Commads.md

     * `scp root@rh1.edu:/root/foobar.txt \ root@rh2.edu:/root/`

 #### scp Performance
   * By default scp uses the Triple-DES cipher to encrypt the data being sent.
   * Using the Blowfish cipher has been shown to increase speed.
   * This can be done by using option -c blowfish in the command line.
   * `scp -c blowfish some_file root@10.224.156.228:~`

-### Error: `bash: scp: command not found` | Fixed :green_check:
+### Error: `bash: scp: command not found`
   * Make sure your remote host has also scp!
   * Remote CentOS 6: `yum install openssh-clients`